Kuadrant/authorino/.github/ISSUE_TEMPLATE/bug_report.md

 **Environment (please complete the following information):**
 - Cluster information
 - Authorino version
-- Link to the Authorino `Service` resource (e.g. in some GitHub gist)
+- Link to the Authorino `AuthConfig` resource (e.g. in some GitHub gist)

 **Additional context**